Form 720 Late Filing Help:

 Simple Late Filing Process

-A past-due Form 720 online:
+To file a past-due Form 720 online:

-• Log in or create your account
+Log in or create your account to get started.

-• Select the specific quarter that was missed
+Select the specific quarter that was missed.

-• Enter excise tax details and required schedules
+Enter excise tax details and required schedules.

 When Should You Amend Instead?

+Use the correct path based on your situation.
 Review your records for that quarter, including any IRS acceptance confirmation, before choosing your filing path.
-If you need to correct an already filed return, use Form 720-X rather than submitting a second Form 720.

-• 720-X amendment - You filed the return but later discovered errors in tax amounts, tax codes, or reported information.
+You filed the return but later discovered errors in tax amounts, tax codes, or reported information.
+Use Form 720-X rather than submitting a second Form 720.

 Filing Deadlines for Future Quarters